anacletu/C-Algorithm-Playground/README.md

 ### Run Manual Tests

-To run manual tests for specific algorithms, use the following command:
+To run manual tests for specific algorithms, use the following command once in the same directory:

 - Example for Bubble Sort: `./manual_test_bubble_sort`
-- Example for Insertion Sort: `./manual_test_insertion_sort`

-The compiled executables will be available in the **test directory**.
+The compiled executables will be available in the **tests directory**.

 #### Runtime Measurement